Manuel Guinard: 2023–2024: Two ATP finals in doubles, Challenger titles

-2025: Masters doubles title, top 25
+2025–2026: Major mixed final, two Masters doubles titles

 Ranked No. 261, Guinard also entered as a lucky loser the main draw of the 2025 Adelaide International and defeated Roman Safiullin, having entered the tournament as alternate in the qualifying stage.
 He lost to top seed Tommy Paul in three sets.

-In April, Guinard won his maiden ATP Tour title at the 2025 Monte-Carlo Masters partnering Romain Arneodo, as a wildcard pair.
+In April 2025, Guinard won his maiden ATP Tour title at the 2025 Monte-Carlo Masters partnering Romain Arneodo, as a wildcard pair.
 They defeated Rohan Bopanna and Ben Shelton in the quarterfinal, and second seeds Harri Heliovaara and Henry Patten in the semifinal.
 They then defeated seventh seeds Julian Cash and Lloyd Glasspool for the title.
 It was only the pair's second tournament playing together.
-Guinard entered the top 40 as a result on 14 April 2025.
+As a result, Guinard entered the top 40 on 14 April 2025.

 In July, Guinard won his second ATP Tour title at the Croatia Open Umag partnering Romain Arneodo.
 The pair defeated Patrik Trhac and Marcus Willis in the final.

-Guinard finished the season ranked No. 24 on 10 November 2025.
+Guinard reached his second Masters 1000 semifinal at the 2025 Rolex Shanghai Masters with new partner Guido Andreozzi as an alternate pair, upsetting second seeds Harri Heliövaara/Henry Patten, but lost to Kevin Krawietz/Tim Puetz.
+Guinard finished the 2025 season ranked No. 24 on 17 November 2025.

+At the 2026 BNP Paribas Open, Guinard won his second Masters title, and biggest of his career, with partner Andreozzi, over top seeds Horacio Zeballos and Marcel Granollers in the semifinals, and Arthur Rinderknech and Valentin Vacherot in the final.
+It was also Guinard's third ATP Tour title.
+As a result, he reached the top 15 at world No. 14 in the doubles rankings on 16 March 2026.